 Property ValueType: System.String

-The fully qualified name of the Type, including the namespace of the Type but not the assembly; or a null reference (Nothing in Visual Basic) if the current instance represents a generic type parameter, an array type, pointer type, or byref type based on a type parameter, or a generic type that is not a generic type definition but contains unresolved type parameters.
+The fully qualified name of the Type, including the namespace of the Type but not the assembly; or null if the current instance represents a generic type parameter, an array type, pointer type, or byref type based on a type parameter, or a generic type that is not a generic type definition but contains unresolved type parameters.

 For example, the fully qualified name of the C# string type is System.String.
 Contrast this with the assembly-qualified name, which is the full name plus the assembly, provided by the AssemblyQualifiedName property.

 If the current Type represents a generic type, the type arguments in the string returned by are qualified by their assembly, version, and so on, even though the string representation of the generic type itself is not qualified by assembly.
 Thus, concatenating t.FullName + ", " + t.Assembly.FullName produces a result that is equivalent to t.AssemblyQualifiedName, as is the case with types that are not generic.